Les Steckel: Personal life

-He is married to the former Chris Picket and they have three children - Lesley, a graduate of Baylor University; Luke, who played football at Princeton University and is currently the tight ends coach for the Tennessee Titans; and Christian, also a Baylor graduate, is a reporter and host for Bally Sports Southwest.
+He is married to the former Chris Picket, and they have three children: Lesley, a graduate of Baylor University, Luke Steckel, who played football at Princeton University and is currently the Tight Ends coach for the Las Vegas Raiders; and Christian, also a Baylor graduate, is a reporter and host for Bally Sports Southwest.
 Les's brother, Dave Steckel, is the former head coach of the Missouri State Bears football team and previously served under Gary Pinkel at Missouri.
-Dave most notably served as the defensive coordinator for the team when they won back-to-back SEC East championships in 2013 and 2014.
+Dave served as the defensive coordinator for the team when they won back-to-back SEC East championships in 2013 and 2014.